Data Scientist

 Reality

-A PhD is valuable for research-heavy roles at large tech companies, but the vast majority of data science positions prioritize practical skills.
-A strong portfolio with 3-4 well-documented projects, solid Kaggle results, and demonstrated ability to solve business problems with data will open more doors than a doctoral degree for most roles.
+A PhD helps for research-heavy roles, but most positions prioritize practical skills.
+A strong portfolio with 3-4 projects and solid Kaggle results opens more doors than a doctoral degree.

 Myth